UnknownGuardian/quartermaster-incident-models/20-dropbox/readme.md

 ## Practical Applications

-What engineers want to ask the system?
-Questions?
 How do we prevent this?
-What are we interested in looking at?
 What happens if all the database machines shut down?
 How can we shorten our downtime?
 How can we prevent this from happening in the future?